 New Training Program in Prevention, Intervention, and Enhancement for Incoming Grad Students Offers Four Years of Funding

+The Ed Psych department is launching an exciting, new program to train incoming graduate students in an interdisciplinary approach to education.
+The Prevention, Intervention, and Enhancement (PIE) training program creates synergy across disciplines to help students develop a holistic orientation to educational systems to maximize positive outcomes for all children.
+Each doctoral applicant to the Ed Psych department can apply to be a PIE Scholar.
+Those selected will enhance their program of study by participating in a four-year curriculum with advisors from two program areas.
+PIE Scholars will receive guaranteed funding for four years.
+The funding covers a stipend, tuition and student fees, and eligibility to enroll for health insurance.
 The PIE Scholar curriculum includes targeted study across all areas of the Ed Psych department, including an emphasis on development, learning, prevention and intervention, as well as quantitative and qualitative research methods.
 PIE Scholars will receive exposure to the range of populations and issues in education.
 Scholars will receive training in a diverse set of research methods that are suited to examining pressing issues and identifying evidence-based approaches to support all children.

 For more information, read an FAQ on the PIE Scholars program here